shahriarhaque/shahriarhaque/readme.md

 *January 2021 - Present*

 - Contributed to the development of the next generation internet banking apps on iOS and web.
-- Contributed to the development of the backend microservices powering the next generation banking platform.
+- Contributed to the development of the backend services powering the next generation banking platform.
-- Championed initiatives to increase adherence to web and mobile accessibilty standards across different platforms.
+- Championed initiatives to increase adherence to web and mobile accessibilty standards.
-- Championed initiatives to promote Test-Driven-Development and Automated Testing across different agile teams.
+- Championed initiatives to promote Test-Driven-Development and Automated Testing.
 - Tech Stack: Swift, Typescript, Angular JS, Kotlin, Java, Google Cloud Platform, Kubernetes.

 ### Research Intern